pingcap/tidb-dashboard/ui/cypress/README.md

 # E2E Test

-Since there are some features is different from version to version, we have `e2e-test-features` and `e2e-test-compatibility` to test new features of latest version and compatibility of low version, respectively.
+Since there are some features is different from version to version, we have `make test_e2e_compat_features` and `make test_e2e_common_features` to test features compatibility in different versions and common features in all versions, respectively.

 ## Install Cypress